Prairie Weather (Rural Roots Canada) – As December begins, prairie weather warms up, but not for long.

 Saskatchewan

-A low pressure system moving through the province from the north to the southeast will bring more snow to Saskatchewan Wednesday.
+A low pressure system moving through the province from the north to the southeast will bring more snow to Saskatchewan Thursday.
 Snow amounts will be light, as the low moves through rather fast.
 Travel disruption will be minimal.
-The map below shows the amount of snow expected to fall on Thursday:
+The map below shows the amount of snow expected to fall by sunrise Friday morning:

 Manitoba

-As shown on the map above, central and southern Manitoba can also expect a minimal amount of snow on Thursday, due to the passage of a moist, but weak Low pressure system.
+As shown on the map above, central and southeastern Manitoba can also expect sow from Thursday into early Friday morning, due to the passage of a moist, but weak Low pressure system.
 After the snow falls in the morning and midday, expect some clearing in the afternoon.
 This could help bring temperatures up to the -5 to -10 degree range in the afternoon in southern Manitoba and the Interlake.
-In places to the north, highs will be in the =15 to -20 degree range.
+In north central Manitoba, highs will be in the -15 to -20 degree range, and in the far north, it will be quite cold, with highs in the mid -20s.

 Friday